 The code in a client application requests permission to perform operations defined by your web API by passing an access token along with its requests to the protected resource (the web API).
 Your web API then performs the requested operation only if the access token it receives contains the scopes required for the operation.

 First, follow these steps to create an example scope named

-If you have access to multiple tenants, use the Directories + subscriptions filter in the top menu to select the tenant containing your client app's registration.
+If you have access to multiple tenants, use the Settings icon in the top menu to switch to the tenant containing the app registration from the Directories + subscriptions menu.

 Select Expose an API

-Select Set next to Application ID URI if you haven't yet configured one.
+Select Add next to Application ID URI if you haven't yet configured one.